 Thanks to R. Luke DuBois’ TED talk “Insightful human portraits made from data” for the image.

-Bill Paarlberg co-founded The Measurement Standard in 2002 and has been the editor ever since.
-He has been writing about public relations measurement for 25 years.
+Bill Paarlberg co-founded The Measurement Standard in 2002 and was its editor until July 2017.
+He also edits The Measurement Advisor newsletter.
 He is editor of the award-winning "Measuring the Networked Nonprofit" by Beth Kanter and Katie Paine, and editor of two other books on measurement by Katie Paine, "Measure What Matters" and "Measuring Public Relationships."
 Visit Bill Paarlberg's page on LinkedIn.